 3. Download the Google App Engine SDK

-You can download the SDK here.
+Download the SDK from Google Cloud.
 You have to make sure you get the Java version as the page shows multiple.
 Once it has been downloaded, extract the zip from your downloads folder and save the extracted folder in your Program Files directory. e.g. C:\Program Files\appengine-java-sdk-1.9.26

 4. Download the NetBeans Google App Engine plugin

 This plugin will allow you to create and run a Google App Engine Server instance which is what we will use to deploy your applications to the Google Cloud Platform.
-You can download the latest version here.
-Gaelyk carried on development of the plugin after Kenai created it but stopped development back in 2009.
+Download the latest version.
+Gaelyk carried on the development of the plugin after Kenai created it but stopped development back in 2009.
 Make sure you download the most recent update.
-Again extract the download and place in the Program Files directory
+Again extract the download and place it in the Program Files directory

 5. Add the Plugin to NetBeans